amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/blacklist.md

 Both of assets and folders can be added into blacklist:

 * If assets in blacklist, it will hide from assets data table view.
-* If folder in blacklist, all of assets under the folder hide from assets data table view.
+* If folder in blacklist, all of assets under the folder will hide from assets data table view.

 ## Add Assets / folders into Blacklist